Gaussian Belief Space Path Planning for Minimum Sensing Navigation: Conclusion and Future Work

 In this paper, we proposed an information-geometric method to generate a reference path that is traceable with moderate sensing costs by a mobile robot navigating through an obstacle-filled environment.
 In Section~\ref{sec:prelim}, we introduced a novel distance metric on the Gaussian belief manifold which captures the cost of steering the belief state.
 Based on this distance concept, in Section~\ref{sec:formulation}, we formulated a shortest path problem that characterizes the desired belief path.
 In Section~\ref{sec:algorithm}, an RRT*-based algorithm is proposed to solve the shortest path problem.
 A few variations of the algorithm were also proposed to improve computational efficiency and to accommodate various scenarios.
 The continuity of the path length function with respect to the topology of total variation was proved, which is expected to be a key step towards the proof of asymptotic optimality of the proposed RRT*-based algorithms.
 Section~\ref{sec:simulation} presented simulation results that confirmed the effectiveness of the proposed planning strategy to mitigate sensing costs for self-navigating mobile robots in several practical scenarios.

-There are several directions to explore in the future: \begin{itemize} \item Computational efficiency of the proposed algorithms can be improved further by incorporating the exiting methodologies, such as informed RRT* or k-d trees. \item Asymptotic optimality of Algorithm~\ref{algo:1} is conjectured by the continuity of the path length function (Theorem~\ref{theo:continuity2}) and should be investigated further. \item Path ``smoothing'' algorithms similar to \cite{cubuktepe2020scalable} need to be developed to fine-tune the path obtained by RRT*-based algorithms. \item Connections between information theory and sensing costs in practical contexts need to be further investigated.
-Although our simulation studies empirically confirmed that minimizing the information gain is an effective strategy to mitigate the expected sensing cost in some practical scenarios, theoretical reasoning for these results needs to be developed to fully understand the application domain where the proposed method yields practically useful results. \end{itemize}
+There are several directions to explore in the future: \begin{itemize} \item Computational efficiency of the proposed algorithms can be improved further by incorporating the exiting methodologies, such as informed RRT* or k-d trees. \item Asymptotic optimality of Algorithm~\ref{algo:1} is conjectured by the continuity of the path length function (Theorem~\ref{theo:continuity2}) and should be investigated further. \item More extensive comparisons (both theoretical and experimental) should be considered between different choices of the information cost function. \item Path ``smoothing'' algorithms similar to \cite{cubuktepe2020scalable} need to be developed to fine-tune the path obtained by RRT*-based algorithms. \item Connections between information theory and sensing costs in practical contexts need to be further investigated.
+Although our simulation studies empirically confirmed that minimizing the information gain is an effective strategy to mitigate the expected sensing cost in some practical scenarios, theoretical reasoning for these results needs to be developed to fully understand the application domain where the proposed method yields practically useful results. \end{itemize} \appendices